obscurerichard/ledger-pyreport/README.md

 A commodity which has *any* price data in Ledger (including those specified through `@` or `@@`, or explicitly through `P`) will be regarded as a commodity measured at fair market value, and automatically revalued accordingly.
 A commodity which has *no* price data in Ledger (i.e. lot prices through `{…}` or `{{…}}` only) will be regarded as a commodity measured at historical cost, and will not be subsequently revalued.

+In accordance with accrual accounting, unrealised gains are charged to the Unrealized Gains income/expense account shown in *config.yml* in the period in which they occur.
+Subsequent realisations of those gains should be charged against the Unrealized Gains account within the Ledger journal.
+Alternatively, if charged to a different account (e.g. a realised Capital Gains income account), note that the Unrealized Gains account will contain a *contra* balance corresponding to previous years gains which are now realised.

 ## Comparative statements

 ledger-pyreport can be used to produce comparative statements, for example ‘compare *n* years’ or ‘compare *n* months’.